 Inappropriate dress is defined as immodest clothing which disrupts the academic learning environment.
-Student choice of clothing can disrupt the learning environment when it is representative or suggestive of violence, illegal acts, drug/alcohol/tobacco use, offensive/obscene gestures/pictures, gang affiliation or devil/cult worship.
+Student choice of clothing can disrupt the learning environment when it is representative or suggestive of violence, illegal acts, drug/alcohol/tobacco use, offensive/obscene gestures/pictures, gang affiliation, sexually explicit wording or pictures, or devil/cult worship.
 Clothing or accessories containing any of these items are strictly prohibited and will not be allowed.
 Students violating the dress code policy shall be subject to appropriate disciplinary action as per School Board Policy 7:160 and 7:190.